rajaridgway/rajaridgway.github.io/_posts/2020-04-01-ngssanalysis.md

 ### Gathering Data via Web Scraping
 To create a data set of all the PEs, CCCs, and SEPs, I started with some light investigation of the official NGSS website.
 I found that you could [search](https://www.nextgenscience.org/search-standards) for the PEs, or download a full [PDF](https://www.nextgenscience.org/sites/default/files/AllDCI.pdf) of the standards.
 You can also access the individual pages for each PE, if you know the number and the full name.
 I don't know all 208 PEs, so I looked for another route.

 Given my familiarty with science education, I quickly realized that the [National Science Teaching Association](https://www.nsta.org/) might have a better solution.
 And they do!
-They have created id numbers for each PE page, which means that I could easily set up a web scraper using BeautifulSoup and a looping URL:
+They have created id numbers for each PE page, which means that I could easily set up a web scraper using BeautifulSoup and request after using a loop to gather all the appropriate URLs.
+The resulting data was then saved to a pandas DataFrame:

 ```python
 from bs4 import BeautifulSoup